SDWebImage/librlottie-Xcode/README.md

 This is why we have to limit the min deployment target version on iOS.
 Learn more here: [Why does Apple clang disallow C++11 thread_local when 'official' clang supports it](https://stackoverflow.com/questions/28094794/why-does-apple-clang-disallow-c11-thread-local-when-official-clang-supports)

-You should use build any 32-bit i386 Simulator target in your App as well.
-If you really need 32-bit i386 simulator, folk the [rlottie](https://github.com/Samsung/rlottie) and modify the source code by your own.

 ## Installation

 ### Carthage